Infrastructure and Vessel Projects

 - Grant is not be paid in advance of need.

 - TS business areas are responsible for ensuring, so far as possible, that grants are spent for the specific purposes for which they were authorised.

 - The SG needs to be satisfied that grant funded assets are used for their agreed purpose.

 - Conditions may be set on the ability of the recipient to generate income from a grant funded asset.

 - Proposals to provide assistance to private sector organisations should be carefully appraised and the terms on which any assistance is given made absolutely clear.
-Government assistance to private sector organisations is constrained by EC State Aid Rules.
+Government assistance to private sector organisations is constrained by EC Subsidy Control (previously known as State Aid Rules).

 Aid for maritime ports shall be compatible with the internal market within the meaning of Article 107(3) of the Treaty.

 The eligible costs shall be the costs, including planning and design costs, of those associated investments for the construction, replacement or upgrade of port infrastructures; at relevant intervention levels.

 The level of investment funded shall not exceed the following: